Getting support when your child has cancer

 You may also want to tell people in your community, at work, school, and religious community.
 It helps when those around you understand what you are going through.
 Also, people can help you in different ways.
 They may have a similar story and can offer support, or they may be able to help you run errands or cover a work shift.

 It can be hard to keep everyone updated on what is going on.
 Repeating news can be tiring.
 Online e-mails or social networks are a great way to update the people in your life.
 You can also receive kind words of support this way.
 You may want to ask another family member to be the point person to update people and let them know what they can do to help.
 This will allow you to get support without having to manage it.

 Once you let people know, do not be afraid to set boundaries.
 You may feel grateful that people want to help.
-But sometimes that help and support can be overwhelming.
+But sometimes that help and support can feel overwhelming.
 The most important thing for you and your family is to focus on caring for your child and for one another.
 When talking with others:

 - Be open and honest

 - Show and tell others how you and your child want to be treated